0x0000d3ad/DosPunks/README.md

 # Introduction
- This repo contains the DOS punks migration smart contract and supporting Python Web3 implementation to test the migration code.
+ This repo contains the DOS punks migration smart contract, test 1155 source contract, and supporting Python Web3 implementation to test the migration code.

 # Core Contents
- The main functionality of this repo is the following
+ The main functionality of this repo is the following:
  - `DosPunks0721` - ERC 721 contract *to* which we will migrate.
  - `DosPunks1155` - ERC 1155 contract *from* which we will migrate.
 This is a *test contract only*.
 On the main net, this will be replaced by the Open Sea contract.
  - `dos_punks_migration_test.py` - Contains python code to demonstrate migration functionality.